ynwang92/base-polytopes/2d-code/readme.txt

 "top-down" from the largest polytopes and the other "bottom up" from the smallest polytopes.

-Code by WT, with some help from julia.
+Code by WT, with some help from Claude.
 ----------------------------------------------------

 If you are familiar with julia packages you can install this package